Howard Stern Comes Again: Announcement

-In June 2018, Stern revealed on his radio show that he had started on a "secret project" and was looking through old photos of himself to use for it.
-Two months later, the book appeared in the upcoming titles section on Simon & Schuster's website with an initial release date of September 25, 2018.
-The incident generated some media interest, including from Artie Lange and John Melendez, two former staff members of The Howard Stern Show who speculated what the book was going to be about.

-After the initial release date was pushed back, Stern formally announced the book on his radio show on March 12, 2019, revealing its title and front cover.
+Stern formally announced the book on his radio show on March 12, 2019, revealing its title and front cover.
 Within hours of the announcement, the strength of pre-order sales made the book number one on Amazon's best seller list.
 A rift developed between Stern and talk show host Wendy Williams, who discussed the book on her show and alleged Stern had lost his edge from his past shock jock days and had become "so Hollywood right now".
 Stern retaliated on the air the following morning, feeling insulted and told Williams to "keep your opinion to yourself".
-Two months later, Stern apologised to Williams for his reaction: "If 'Hollywood' means that I've evolved in some way and the show has changed, then yeah, she hit the nail on the head."
+Two months later, Stern apologized to Williams for his reaction: "If 'Hollywood' means that I've evolved in some way and the show has changed, then yeah, she hit the nail on the head."

 Content

 In addition to the celebrity interviews and Stern's commentary on them, the book details Stern's departure from terrestrial radio in 2005 and his move to SiriusXM the following year, his life and career since then.
 The Hollywood Reporter described his introductions to the celebrity interviews as "like a series of love letters to his subjects."
-Celebrities that are featured in the book include Madonna, Mike Tyson, Lady Gaga, Billy Joel, Jimmy Kimmel, and Jerry Seinfeld.
-Stern revealed that his 2015 interview with Conan O'Brien as his favorite of his career.
+Stern revealed the 2015 interview with Conan O'Brien as his favorite of his career.